rakeshkolpepatil/Notes/DevOps/Ansible/Ansible.md

 - Ansible is open source tool which helps in following 3 tasks -
   1. **Software Installation** - With Ansible the task of software installation on various servers can be automated.
   2. **Server Configuration** - Helps in managing server configuration i.e. addition, updating or deletion of the server configuration.
-  3. **Deployment** - Helps in deployment of a web application on the server.
+  3. **Deployment** - Helps in deployment of a web application on the server in CI/CD pipeline.
+  4. **Provisioning** - Ansible can also be used for creating EC2 instances, s3 buckets or Azure Virtual machines like Terraform.
+  5. **Network Automation** - Ansible can also be used for Network automation.

 <br> <div style="text-align: center;">
 <img src="images/Ansible1.png" alt="what is Ansible ?" style="width:60%; height:auto;">
 </div> <br>